-More horses being abandoned by owners
+More horses being abandoned

 More horses are being abandoned because their owners can't afford to look after them anymore.